-Village House is currently prepared to provide evening shelter and meals for eight months through the ministry of eight different faith communities, each welcoming guests for one month.
+Village House provides evening shelter and meals through the ministry of a number of different faith communities, each welcoming guests for one month.
 Additionally, other churches will open their doors to provide a safe and secure daytime warming centers to safeguard the women from the elements.

 You can find more information about Village House here.

 Willow Glen UMC will host the Village House from February 7 thru March 7 2018.
 Sign up to volunteer at shelter.wgumc.org

 For one week last year, a number of adults and youth from WGUMC traveled to Mexico to build two-room houses with Amor Ministries.
 They slept in tents off the grid pitched in a basic campground, worked full days in the Mexican sun and had showers warmed only by the sun.
 This trip changed lives as we got to know and fall in love with the people of Mexico who live in these conditions every day.
 Amor Ministries has been building in Mexico for over 30 years.
 Find out more about their work at www.amor.org

 If you're interested in this summer's trip, please contact Pastor Susan ( ).
 Informational forms can be found on the right side of this page.

 Watch this extremely cool video of our four-day build in less than four minutes thanks to the magic of GoPro time lapse technology and a solar charger that made it all possible.

 Do you want to do something different about Poverty?
 With over 46 million people in the US living in poverty, the time has come for a new model!